clayborg/llvm-project/lldb/docs/use/nvidiagpu-support.rst

 - `NVIDIAGPU_CUDA_LAUNCH_BLOCKING`: when set to "1", forces CUDA kernel launches to be synchronous.
 Can also be set at runtime.
 See Environment variables section for more details.
+- `NVIDIAGPU_INITIALIZATION_SYMBOL`: an optional CPU symbol to use to identify that the CUDA runtime is being initialized.

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^